 Although Corbett was created to protect its tigers and a healthy population exists, tiger spotting is difficult within the park.
 They are seen sporadically but an encounter is unlikely for the casual visitor.

 Instead, photographers should content themselves with the other inhabitants and fabulous settings.

-Owing to the popularity of Corbett with Indian tourists and the foreigner’s tariff being unreasonably high, there’s more bang for your bucks in other parks.
+Owing to the popularity of Corbett with Indian tourists and the foreigner’s tariff being unreasonably high, there’s more bang for your buck in other parks.